 In late summer and early fall, mature adults return from Lake Ontario to holding areas near or in the mouths of streams.
 Shortly thereafter they begin to move up into the streams, leaping over minor barriers, until they reach sites with rock or gravel habitat suitable for spawning.
 They spawn in November and the adults then return to the lake.
-The eggs overwinter on the spawning site, hatching as temperatures warm when spring approaches.
+The eggs overwinter in the spawning site, hatching as temperatures warm when spring approaches.
 Young Atlantic Salmon occupy nursery habitat in the stream for one to three years before migrating to the lake to grow and mature.
 Unlike naturalized salmon species such as Chinook (King) and Coho, which only spawn once then die, mature Atlantic Salmon will spawn year after year.

-Q: Which streams are the focus of the Atlantic salmon restoration?
+Q: Which streams are the focus of the Atlantic Salmon restoration?

 A: The first phase of restoration (2006-2010) stocked the Credit River, Duffins Creek, and Cobourg Creek.
-The Humber River and Bronte Creek were selected as future restoration rivers and had some minor stocking occur in Phases I and II.
-In Phase III, we will be continuing to stock the initial streams, as well as the Ganaraska River, which is being stocked with yearlings to create a tributary fishery and test another restoration model for Atlantic Salmon that has had some success in New York.
+The Humber River and Bronte Creek were selected as future restoration rivers and had some minor stocking in Phases I and II.
+In Phase III, we are continuing to stock the initial streams, as well as the Ganaraska River, which is being stocked with yearlings to create a tributary fishery and test another restoration model for Atlantic Salmon that has had some success in New York.
 The streams were chosen for their high-quality spawning and nursery habitat, and strong community support.